 They operate under strict rules from the IRS to ensure taxpayer rights are respected and collections are managed responsibly.

+While the IRS authorizes CBE Group to contact you and discuss repayment, they do not have enforcement powers.
 If you’re dealing with CBE, know that they must follow IRS guidelines and are prohibited from harassment or other aggressive collection tactics.
 If a collection agent threatens you with these types of actions, they are not in line with their IRS agreement and are likely violating the Fair Debt Collection Practices Act (FDCPA).

 How the Process Works: What to Expect